Healthy Homes Assessment Te Awa

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to ensure that their Te Awa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be fully certified by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords are now required to make sure that their Te Awa rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals are required to be completely certified by 1 July 2024.

-We will evaluate the rental property you have in order to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager of any tasks which requirements to be completed, and offer the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about the tasks needed to be completed. requirements to be completed, and provide an evaluation report with all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes related fines.
+Failure to meet the obligations under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes associated fines.

-Our company is fully independent assessors of rental property, as well as completely certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, and are completely certified for each of Healthy Homes and Homefit.

 Call Now 0800 365 444